In Japan, Not Working Overtime is a Radical Notion

 Seek Legal Assistance

 In the United States, employers must pay non-exempt employees time and one-half per hour of overtime.
-If your employer is not paying you overtime, the Law Office of Christopher Q. Davis, located in New York City, can assist you.
+If your employer is not paying you overtime, the Working Solutions Law Firm, located in New York City, can assist you.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.